Charge-dependent spectral softenings of primary cosmic-rays below the knee

 What is more interesting is the spectral softening which is for the first time clearly identified in the spectra of carbon, oxygen, and iron.
 The significance of the softening is 3.2$\sigma$, 4.1$\sigma$ and 2.4$\sigma$ with the break rigidity of $16.1\pm5.6$, $15.4\pm4.8$, and $13.8\pm6.0$ TV for carbon, oxygen, and iron, respectively.
 The updated proton and helium spectra yield softening rigidity at $14.6\pm1.3$ and $15.3\pm2.3$ TV, respectively.
-It has been clearly established that the softenings occur at the same rigidity for all the five species, as shown in Figure ~\ref{fig-2}.
+It has been clearly established that the softenings occur at the same rigidity for all the five species, as shown in Figure 2.
 The proportional relation between the particle charge $Z$ (for the four species with $Z\ge2$) and the softening energy $E_{\rm br}$ is best fitted as $\bar{E}_{\rm br}/{\rm TeV} = (15.3\pm 1.6) \times Z$, which is well consistent with the $E_{\rm br}$ of proton, i.e. $14.6 \pm 1.3$ TeV.
+Assuming a general power-law scaling of the break energy and the charge, we get the fitting power-law index of $1.01\pm0.09$, which shows a good consistency with the linear correlation.
 On the other hand, the mass number ($A$) dependence of the softening energies can be excluded at a confidence level of $> 99.999$\% (4.4$\sigma$) by comparing the $E_{\rm br}/{\rm TeV} = 14.6 \pm 1.3$ for proton and the $\bar{E}_{\rm br}/{\rm TeV} = (7.6 \pm 0.9) \times A$ for other four species with $Z\ge2$.
-The universal softening feature in the spectra of primary CRs from protons ($Z=1$) to iron nuclei ($Z=26$) and the charge-dependence of the softening energy indicate the common origin of astrophysical source(s) with acceleration induced energy limit.
+The universal softening feature in the spectra of primary CRs from protons ($Z=1$) to iron nuclei ($Z=26$) and the charge-dependence of the softening energy indicate a common origin of the break due to acceleration or propagation effect.